FHead/HcalNoiseCMS/NoiseTreeAnalysis/00README.txt

                         collections of HPD neighbor channels (neighbors
                         are found by changing ieta or iphi by one and checking that they do not belong to the same HPD).

+HBHEChannelGeometry.h -- Geometrical information for HB and HE channels.
+HBHEChannelGeometry.C    This is, basically, a lookup table of channel
+                         physical directions by channel number.

 HcalDetId.h          -- Numerology for naming HCAL channels.
 Used internally HcalDetId.C             by HBHEChannelMap and HcalHPDRBXMap.
 Lifted from